liuyuanmeng/Project-4/README.md

 ## Individual Booking
-User can change or delete Booking
+User can change or delete Booking.
 <img src="https://user-images.githubusercontent.com/100864042/175342455-5caa3e35-5c40-4a16-a032-6d88137e42af.png" width="600">

 ## Email confirmation will be send to customer after booking is made or changed.